Unfolding a Bykov attractor: from an attracting torus to strange attractors: Introduction

 \subsection{Strange attractors}

 Many aspects contribute to the richness and complexity of a dynamical system.
 One of them is the existence of strange attractors.
-Before going further, we introduce the following notion:
+Before going further, we introduce the following notion (adapted to the situation under consideration):

-\begin{definition} A (H\'enon type) \emph{strange attractor} of a two-dimensional dissipative diffeomorphism $R$, defined in a compact and riemannian manifold, is a compact invariant set $\Lambda$ with the following properties: \begin{itemize} \item $\Lambda$ equals the closure of the unstable manifold of a hyperbolic periodic point; \item the basin of attraction of $\Lambda$ contains an open set (and thus has positive Lebesgue measure); \item there is a dense orbit in $\Lambda$ with a positive Lyapounov exponent (exponential growth of the derivative along its orbit); \item $\Lambda$ is not hyperbolic. \end{itemize} A vector field possesses a strange attractor if the first return map to a cross section does. \end{definition} The rigorous proof of the strange character of an invariant set is a great challenge and the proof of the persistence (in measure) of such attractors is a very involving task.
+\begin{definition} A (H\'enon type) \emph{strange attractor} of a two-dimensional dissipative diffeomorphism $R$ defined in a Riemannian manifold, is a compact invariant set $\Lambda$ with the following properties: \begin{itemize} \item $\Lambda$ equals the closure of the unstable manifold of a hyperbolic periodic point; \item the basin of attraction of $\Lambda$ contains an open set (and thus has positive Lebesgue measure); \item there is a dense orbit in $\Lambda$ with a positive Lyapounov exponent (exponential growth of the derivative along its orbit); \item $\Lambda$ is not hyperbolic. \end{itemize} A vector field possesses a strange attractor if the first return map to a cross section does. \end{definition} The rigorous proof of the strange character of an invariant set is a great challenge and the proof of the persistence (in measure) of such attractors is a very involving task.
 Based on \cite{BC91}, Mora and Viana \cite{MV93} proved the emergence of strange attractors in the process of creation or destruction of the Smale horseshoes that appear through a bifurcation of a tangential homoclinic point.
-In the present paper, rather than exhibit the existence of strange attractors, we explore a mechanism to obtain them in the unfolding of a Bykov attractor, an expected phenomenon close to a $\mathbb{SO}(2)$-equivariant system.
-In the present paper, the abundance of strange attractors is a consequence of the Torus Bifurcation developed in \cite{AS91, AHL2001, AH2002, Aronson}.
+In the present paper, rather than exhibit the existence of strange attractors, we explore a mechanism to guarantee the existence of such complex dynamics in the unfolding of a Bykov attractor, an expected phenomenon close to a $\mathbb{SO}(2)$-equivariant system.
+In the present paper, the abundance of strange attractors is a consequence of the \emph{Torus-breakdown Theory} developed in \cite{AS91, AHL2001, AH2002, Aronson}.
 See also \cite{WY}.